Laguna1989/obsidian_notes/Learnings/Conferences and Talks/Talks/Marc Gregoire - An Almost complete overview of cpp20.md

 - `import`
 - `module`

-identifiers are reserved tokens only in certain places, e.g. `final` or `override`
+Identifiers are reserved tokens only in certain places, e.g. `final` or `override`

 # Modules {#modules}

-- replace header files
+- Replace header files
-- what should be exported (classes/functions)
+- What should be exported (classes/functions)
-- module interface files / module implementation files
+- Module interface files / module implementation files
-    - only signatures are part of the exported interface
+    - Only signatures are part of the exported interface
-    - modification of function implementation, no rebuild of dependent modules required
+    - Modification of function implementation, no rebuild of dependent modules required
 - Structure! -> submodules and module partitions
-- no need for
+- No need for
     - include guards
-    - unique names (in different modules)
+    - Unique names (in different modules)
-- faster build times
+- Faster build times
-- preprocessor macros will not leak outside of modules
+- Preprocessor macros will not leak outside of modules
-- order of module imports is no longer important
+- Order of module imports is no longer important

 ## How to Write and Use a Module {#how-to-write-and-use-a-module}